carterdemars/apache_kafka/README.md

 # Kafka Docker Python

-This script can guide you through setting up a basic kafka producer and consumer in Python, and running them within a docker image.
+This document can guide you through setting up a basic kafka producer and consumer in Python, and running them within a docker image.

 Project tree: